 A key feature of the BSc is a core set of modules that introduces data science.
 The expansion of information technologies has made the world literally awash with data and increasing number of organisations incorporate data collections and data analytics into their everyday operations.
 Data science is an interdisciplinary field that uses scientific methods, processes, algorithms, and complex systems to extract knowledge and information from data and then apply insights to a range of human and non-human endeavors.
-The data science core in LM019 introduces students to conceptual, philosophical, ethical, and practical and managerial issues around data, shows what the key types of data are, how they are collected. and how they reflect core themes and issues in the different social sciences, and provides an introduction to webprogramme provides a 21st century approach to the social sciences and
+The data science core in LM019 introduces students to conceptual, philosophical, ethical, and practical and managerial issues around data, shows what the key types of data are, how they are collected. and how they reflect core themes and issues in the different social sciences, and provides an introduction to webscraping techniques for harvesting data in the virtual world.
+With this core, the programme provides a 21st century approach to the social sciences and provides an entry into one of the fastest Career Opportunities